function-gallery/function-template/README.md

 ** never use P5's built in random function, this will break determinism of your gen art, which is a bad thing **

 There's a few ways to use the random,

-- Use mathRand() to generate deterministic random values between 0, 1

 - Use RI(min, max) to generated a random Intiger between min and max
+- Use FI(min, max) to generated a random Intiger between min and max (you can use FI(max) if you want an int from 0 to max

+- Use oldschool mathRand() to generate deterministic random values between 0, 1

 - Use the random class FN
   FN.D()       :Random Decimal:   output in range 0-1